-- services provided by the firm to the parent entity or to any of its significant affiliates; and - services provided by a network firm which is involved in the engagement to the entity relevant to the engagement or any of its significant affiliates. - There may be circumstances where the firm is engaged to provide a non-audit / additional service and where that service and its scope are determined by an entity which is not audited or relevant to an other public interest assurance engagement by the firm.
-However, an entity relevant to an engagement, may gain some benefit from that non-audit / additional service45.
+- services provided by the firm to the parent entity or to any of its significant affiliates: and - services provided by a network firm which is involved in the engagement to the entity relevant to the engagement or any of its significant affiliates. - There may be circumstances where the firm is engaged to provide a non-audit / additional service and where that service and its scope are determined by an entity which is not audited or relevant to an other public interest assurance engagement by the firm.
+However, an entity relevant to an engagement, may gain some benefit from that non-audit / additional service.
 In some circumstances, there may be no threat to the integrity, objectivity and independence of the firm and covered persons at the time of appointment.
 However, the firm considers how the non-audit / additional service may be expected to develop, whether there are any threats that the firm may be subject to if additional relevant parties which are entities relevant to an engagement, are identified, and whether any safeguards need to be put in place. - 5.10 The firm shall require others within the firm, when considering whether to provide a non-audit / additional service to an entity relevant to an engagement, or to any of its affiliates, to communicate details of the proposed non-audit / additional service to the engagement partner who considers the implications for the integrity, objectivity and independence of the firm and covered persons before provision of the non-audit / additional service is accepted. - 5.11 The firm establishes appropriate channels of internal communication to ensure that, in relation to an entity relevant to an engagement, the engagement partner is informed about any proposed non-audit / additional service to the entity or any of its affiliates before provision of the non-audit / additional service is accepted.
-When addressing services provided to another entity in respect of an entity relevant to an engagement, the procedures preserve client confidentiality. - 5.12 In the case of a group audit of a public interest entity or an other listed entity the group engagement partner establishes that the entity has communicated its policy on the engagement of the external auditor to supply non-audit services to its affiliates and obtains confirmation that the auditors of the affiliates will comply with this policy.46 The group engagement partner also requires that relevant information on non-audit services provided by network firms is communicated on a timely basis.
+When addressing services provided to another entity in respect of an entity relevant to an engagement, the procedures preserve client confidentiality.

-45 For example, in a vendor due diligence engagement, the engagement is initiated and scoped by the vendor before the purchaser is identified.
+&lt;sup>47 For example, in a vendor due diligence engagement, the engagement is initiated and scoped by the vendor before the purchaser is identified.
 If an entity audited by the firm undertaking that engagement is the purchaser, that audited entity may gain the benefit of the report issued by its auditor, it may be a party to the engagement letter and may pay an element of the fee.